astrails/constfig/README.md

 ### Existing constants

-This gem will not re-define existing constants.
+This gem will not re-define existing constants, which can be used to define DEFAULTS for development environment.

+For example in Rails you con do this:

+    unless ['production', 'staging'].include?(Rails.env)
+      DEFAULT_DOMAIN = 'myapp.dev'
+    end

+    define_config :DEFAULT_DOMAIN

+In development and test environments it willuse 'myapp.dev' ad `PRIMARY_DOMAIN`, but in production and staging environment it will fail unless `PRIMARY_DOMAIN` is provided by environment

 ### Managing environment